 School Structure and Processes

-We believe in mixing students as much as possible.
-This is fundamental to a rich learning experience.
-There is a good mix of students with different gifts/talents, interests, races, and backgrounds.
+There is a good mix of students with different gifts/talents, interests, races, and backgrounds in each class.
 It is important that NJCians value diversity and learn to harness the synergy this offers.
+These are fundamental to a rich learning experience.
 There are usually between 26 – 29 students in a JH class.
 There are 7 JH1 classes.

-Students report to school by 7:40 am; they report to school by 8:40 am on Thursdays only.
-Core curriculum usually ends by 2:00 pm.
-This affords students sufficient time to explore a range of other interests, which includes academic electives (e.g. 3rd Languages, Art Elective Programme, Music Programme, Advanced Inquiry in Mathematics, Advanced Sciences, Man & Ideas, etc.), CCAs, interest groups and participate in various seminars and competitions.
-Most crucially, this allows students to end their day in time to be with their families for dinner.
+Students report to school by 7:40 am each day, except on Thursdays where they report to school by 8:40 am.
+The core curriculum usually ends by 2:00 pm.
+This provides students sufficient time to explore a range of other interests, which includes academic electives (e.g. 3rd Languages, Art Elective Programme, Music Programme, Advanced Inquiry in Mathematics, Advanced Sciences, Man & Ideas, etc.), CCAs, interest groups, and various seminars and competitions.

 No, NJC does not have a school bus service.
 Our students’ parents make their own arrangements to ensure that their children arrive in school punctually and safely.